xxoo/node-fswin/readme.md

 Introduction
 ============

-node-fsWin is a native windows add-on for `node.js`.
+	node-fsWin is a native `node.js` add-on that works on windows.
 	It has ported some platform specified filesystem API. and made them easy to use in javascript.

 	for details and examples see [wiki](https://github.com/xxoo/node-fsWin/wiki)

 LICENSE
 =======